Shubham-Salunke-26/DevOps-mega-project/README.md

 ### 5\.
 Set Up Webhook for Continuous Integration

 To automatically trigger Jenkins builds on changes in your GitHub repository, set up a webhook.
-Follow the instructions in this blog: [Set Up Webhooks for Automatic Deployment](https://amitabhdevops.hashnode.dev/django-notes-app-using-jenkins-cicd#heading-step-13-set-up-webhooks-for-automatic-deployment).

 ---

 ### 6\.
 Create a Jenkins Pipeline Job

-Create a **Jenkins Pipeline** job using the reference in this blog: [Create a Jenkins Pipeline Job](https://amitabhdevops.hashnode.dev/django-notes-app-using-jenkins-cicd#heading-step-10-create-a-jenkins-pipeline-job).
+Create a **Jenkins Pipeline** job

 While creating the job, ensure that you check the box for **This project is parameterized** to allow dynamic configuration during the build.